 Preparing for your appointment

 As you prepare for your appointment, it's a good idea to write down any questions you have.
-Your doctor is likely to ask you a number of questions as well.
+Your health care provider is likely to ask you a number of questions as well.
 Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:

 - Have you been vaccinated for rubella?